Kids mindset for success begins with helping children turn their dreams, ideas and intentions into a clear plan they can actually follow.

 Alan Wagstaff shared the Green School Bali philosophy.

-Cathy, myself and our kids had the opportunity to attend an excellent presentation in Perth on Green School Bali.
-The principal, Mr Alan Wagstaff, showcased his school and shared their philosophy on education.
-He spoke with passion and with tremendous pride.
+Cathy, myself and our kids had the opportunity to attend an excellent presentation in Perth about Green School Bali.

-Why Green School Bali Matters for Entrepreneurial Kids
+Why Green School Bali Mattered to Our Family

-That is the kind of educational philosophy that speaks strongly to families who want children to grow as confident, creative and capable young people.
+That kind of educational philosophy speaks strongly to families who want children to grow into confident, creative and capable young people.

 Student Engagement and Real-World Learning